Bilican/Sparse_PEFT/README.md

   <img src="assets/rank_vs_p_combined_with_full_rank_linear.png" width="600">
 </div>

-Analysis of the relationship between rank and sparsity parameters in our methods, showing how different configurations affect model performance.
+Analysis of the relationship between rank and sparsity parameters in our methods.

 ## WaveFT: Wavelet-based Fine-Tuning